pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/data-discrepancy-scenarios-and-fixes.md

 - This will happen when execution is done from UI and not when done from rest APIs.

+#### Fix:
+Currently working on fix for this scenario.
+The issue arises since TFS contains last received outcome, while TCM returns the outcome for a points based last executed run.
+Working towards ensuring TCM also returns outcome based on completed time stamp.

 ### Scenario 3: Discrepancy between Execute tab and Progress Report/Charts

 #### Reason: